After NBC report, lawmakers ask if Manafort promised banker Trump job

 The letter from Democratic Reps.
 Stephen Lynch and Elijah Cummings on House Oversight Committee letterhead comes a week after NBC News reported that special counsel Robert Mueller is investigating a potential quid pro quo.

-The lawmakers cited NBC's report in their request, along with a Wall Street Journal report that the banker, former Trump campaign adviser Stephen Calk, hoped to be named secretary of the Army.
+The lawmakers cited NBC's report in their request, along with a Wall Street Journal report that the banker, former Trump campaign adviser Stephen Calk, hoped to be named secretary of the Army and called military officials to ask for preparatory briefings.

 Lynch and Cummings called the reports "extremely troubling."